kragen/knuth-interview-2006/README.md

-when you took an exam, they would average these scores, and they would grade your homework and it was all based on a zero to 100 system, and they said that **my average which was more than 97.5 was a record for the school** that hadn't been achieved before, so I was pretty much **a nerd of nerds** at that time.
+when you took an exam, they would average these scores, and they would grade your homework and it was all based on a zero to 100 system, and they said that **my average which was more than 97.5 was a record for the school** that hadn’t been achieved before, so I was pretty much **a nerd of nerds** at that time.

 [7 - My sense of humor](http://webofstories.com/play/17066)